URL Specification

 |

-The auth-path rule in web-mode and in generic-mode: | ||
+The general auth-path rule: | ||

-auth-path | ::= | s s authority [ path-root path-rel ] |
+auth-path | ::= | // authority [ path-root path-rel ]

-The auth-path rule in file-mode: | ||
+The auth-path rule for file-URLs: | ||

 auth-path | ::= | auth-drive [ path-root path-rel ] |